pkgjs/support/doc/command-line-usage.md

 ## Package Consumers

-The support tool helps package conumers review and understand the package support information provided by maintainers.
+The support tool helps package consumers review and understand the package support information provided by maintainers.
 See [Package-support.md](https://github.com/nodejs/package-maintenance/blob/master/docs/PACKAGE-SUPPORT.md) which documents the suggested best practice and the specific format of the